Clinics & Services

 The GP or nurse may give you some forms for investigations.
 Most are done locally.
 Here are some useful details.

+This is for women aged 25 to 64 years.
 You can book an appointment with the practice nurse to have cervical screening.

 All the doctors give contraceptive advice and can prescribe the contraceptive pill.
 The first time you require advice please make an appointment to see a doctor.
 Subsequent appointments can be made with the nurse.